ogwanshinobi/cybersecurity-portfolio/README.md

 This repository will serve as my online cybersecurity portfolio.
-My professional statement, as well as any projects and cybersecurity tools will be stored here.
+My professional statement, mock reports and assessments, as well as any projects and cybersecurity tools will be stored here.
 Please feel free to make any suggestions!